In order to connect to a back-end API system, Prancer can leverage secrets from different sources when required.

-Put the secrets in CyberArk
+Putting secrets in CyberArk

 CyberArk (http://www.cyberark.com) Application Access Manager for DevOps provides a secrets management solution tailored specifically to the unique requirements of native-cloud and DevOps environments.
 The solution manages secrets and credentials used by non-human identities including DevOps and PaaS tools, and containers.
 Prancer validation framework supports secrets to be read from the CyberArk.
-Here is the steps:
+Here are the steps:

 - DevOps Engineer starts the Prancer validation framework.